SebastianHopgood/Revenue-Sales-temp-name-/README.md

 ## 📋 Overview
 The project analyzes a real-world Brazilian ecommerce public dataset of orders made at the Olist Store, containing approximately 100,000 orders between 2016 and 2018.
 The dataset is structured across 9 relational tables covering customers, orders, locations, products, categories, sellers, and reviews, enabling a full view of the end-to-end e-commerce process from purchase to delivery and customer feedback

 The goal of the project is to simulate a real business scenario by developing an interactive dashboard for stakeholders to visualize business answers along with an executive summary on how to improve the business.
 To support this, raw CSV data was imported and integrated into SQL using Excel, BigQuery datasets were created and changed within SQL using DML and DDL, then cleaned and transformed using SQL processes, and multiple tables were joined together to create a star schema for analysis.
-The cleaned datasets were connected to Power BI, where an interactive dashboard was built and used to help develop the perfect executive summary
+The cleaned datasets were connected to Power BI, where an interactive dashboard was built and used to help develop the perfect executive insight presentation

 ## 🎯 Objectives
 The primary goal is to provide a 360-degree view of the Olist Store to measure preformance, increase operational efficiency, improve customer satisfaction, and develop a selling strategy.
 Stakeholders requested to know: